 If you suffered any type of vehicle accident, you may wonder how to move forward.
 There’s plenty of uncertainty with injuries, insurance claims, expensive medical bills, missed work days, and medical rehab.
 Based on these circumstances, you may be entitled to a payout for your damages.

 Spear Greenfield is home to some of the best Philadelphia vehicle accident lawyers!
 The top Pennsylvania accident attorneys at our firm will evaluate your auto accident case and recover the payout that you deserve!
-Our firm has the experience and knowledge to guide you through the legal process.
+Our top Pennsylvania accident law firm has the experience and knowledge to guide you through the legal process.
 Spear Greenfield is a client-focused firm serving New Jersey and Pennsylvania.
 Our legal team is here for you every step of the way with the aim of securing you maximum compensation!
 Let us take care of everything so you can focus on your recovery.

 For the over 30 years Spear Greenfield has been in business, we have helped countless clients with their vehicle accidents.
 We offer a free initial consultation with our New Jersey and Pennsylvania auto accident attorneys to learn more about your case and inform you of your legal options.
 This appointment carries no pressure or stress, just information and education.
 Schedule your free appointment with Spear Greenfield, either by phone or online!